-The one country singer’s name you’re bound to see in the grocery store, even with Dolly Parton's tabloid appearances (spoiler alert: the Dollywood namesake is not pregnant with a Sasquatch baby), is "pure pork sausage” spokesman, television show host and “Big Bad John” singer Jimmy Dean.
+The one country singer's name you're bound to see in the grocery store, even with Dolly Parton's tabloid appearances (spoiler alert: the Dollywood namesake is not pregnant with a Sasquatch baby), is "pure pork sausage" spokesman, television show host, and "Big Bad John" singer, Jimmy Dean.

 Born Jimmy Ray Dean on Aug.
-10, 1928 in Plainview, Texas, the high school dropout and Air Force veteran first gained notoriety in the ’50s as a singer and radio show host.
-His country music output includes his first top 10 Billboard hit “Bumming Around” (1953), the Grammy award winning and pop charts-invading “Big Bad John” (1960), the patriotic “P.T.
-109” (1962) and the sentimental Mother’s Day song “I.O.U."
+10, 1928, in Plainview, Texas, the high school dropout and Air Force veteran first gained notoriety in the '50s as a singer and radio show host.
+His country music output includes his first top 10 Billboard hit "Bummin' Around" (1953), the Grammy award-winning and pop music chart-invading "Big Bad John" (1960), the patriotic "P.T.
+109" (1962), and the sentimental Mother's Day song "I.O.U."
 (1976).
 His hosting skills first came to light in 1954 on influential Washington D.C. television show Town and Country.
 Through that program, Dean met future Texas Wildcats bandmate Roy Clark and witnessed a then-unknown Patsy Cline emerge from Virginia to become one of the all-time greats.

 Television Show Host and Actor